ajitgoel/Notes/AWS-SolutionArchitecture-AssociateExam/Definations.md

 ------

-**Integrate the directory service(which is not compatible with SAML) from the on-premises data center to the AWS VPC using IAM:**
+**Integrate the directory service(which is not compatible with SAML(Security Assertion Markup Language)) from the on-premises data center to the AWS VPC using IAM:**

 If your identity store is not compatible with SAML 2.0 then you can build a custom identity broker application to perform a similar function.
 The broker application authenticates users, requests temporary credentials for users from AWS, and then provides them to the user to access AWS resources.
 The application verifies that employees are signed into the existing corporate network's identity and authentication system, which might use LDAP, Active Directory, or another system.
 The identity broker application then obtains temporary security credentials for the employees.